viboes/std-make/doc/proposal/reflection/TupleLikeToProductType.md

 Note that `std::pair`, `std::tuple` and `std::array` are *TypeConstructible*, but `std::pair` and `std::array` limit either in the number or in the kind of types (all the same).

 A c-array is not type *TypeConstructible* as it cannot be returned by value.

+# Design Rationale

+## Locating the interface on a specific namespace

+The name of  *product type* interface, `size`, `get`, `element`, are quite common.
+Nesting them on a specific namespace makes the intent explicit.

+We can also preface them with `product_type_`, but the role of namespaces was to be able to avoid this kind of prefixes.

 # Proposed Wording